MHaringa/insurancerating/docs/reference/calculate_excess_loss.md

 # Decompose claim amounts into capped and excess parts

-Large claims can distort risk-factor relativities and make pricing models unstable. `calculate_excess_loss()` separates each claim into a capped part and an excess part above a selected threshold.
+Large claims can distort risk-factor relativities and make pricing models unstable. `calculate_excess_loss()` separates each row in a portfolio into a capped claim amount and an excess part above a selected threshold.

 ## Usage